 She was most recently head of digital and technology for Hyatt Hotels Corporation from 2018-2022, with prior experience in senior operating roles for Volvo Car Corporation, McDonald's Corporation and Ticketmaster.

-Non executive director Extra Space Storage, independent director Neighborly.
+Other board memberships Non executive director Extra Space Storage, independent director Neighborly.

-Age: 53

-Nationality: American
+Age: 53 Nationality: American